3241 - Classroom Management, Discipline and Corrective Action

 When administering discipline, the District will observe students’ constitutional rights.
 The District will notify parents of classroom exclusion, suspension or expulsion in accord with the requirements in the accompanying Procedure 3241P.
 The District will provide opportunities for parent participation during an initial hearing with the student.
 The District will follow the established procedures for the appeal and review of suspensions, expulsions and emergency expulsions that are consistent with the applicable state regulations.

 In the accompanying Procedure 3241P, the District has established procedures to address grievances of parents or students related to other forms of discipline, classroom exclusion, and exclusion from transportation or extra-curricular activities.
-The grievance procedures include an opportunity for the student to share his or her perspective and explanation regarding the behavioral violation.
+The grievance procedures include an opportunity for the student to share their perspective and explanation regarding the behavioral violation.

 The District is authorized to enter into behavior agreements with students and parents in response to behavioral violations, including agreements to reduce the length of a suspension conditioned on participation in treatment services, agreements in lieu of suspension or expulsion, or agreements holding a suspension or expulsion in abeyance.
 The District will ensure that any behavior agreement entered with a student does not waive that student’s opportunity to participate in a reengagement meeting or to receive educational services during the period of suspension or expulsion.
 Behavior agreements will not exceed the length of an academic term and will not preclude the District from administering discipline for behavioral violations that occur after the entry of the behavior agreement.